 - b.
 Transfer credits are transcribed with the same number of credit hours and grades, but with a notation that grades from other institutions are not used in calculation of HLGU's GPA. - c.
-Students who change programs may request a reevaluation of their transfer credit to accept additional hours that may not have been applicable to the
+Students who change programs may request a reevaluation of their transfer credit to accept additional hours that may not have been applicable to the previous program.

-- previous program.
 The reevaluation must be requested in writing to the Office of the Registrar.
 The reevaluation will not remove courses that have been previously accepted.

 - 3. Number of Hours Accepted

 There is no limit to the number hours that

 can be accepted from four-year accredited

 universities or colleges.
 Although transfer

 hours may be counted toward

 graduation, catalog policies govern the

 minimum number of hours completed at

 HLGU in order to be awarded a degree.

 Transfer hours from two-year institutions

 or community colleges are accepted as

 follows:

 - a.
 Traditional Undergraduate- A total of 64 credit hours will be accepted from accredited two-year institutions or community colleges except when an articulation agreement or memorandum of understanding states otherwise.

 - b.
 Adult Completion Program- A total of 79 credit hours will be accepted from accredited two-year institutions or community colleges except when an articulation agreement or memorandum of understanding states otherwise.

 - c.
+An Associate of Arts degree

+(including AAT) from a regionally

+accredited Missouri institution is

+accepted a CHANGED ral

+education requirements except for

+See Catalog Addendum

-An Associate of Arts degree (including AAT) from a regionally accredited Missouri institution is accepted as meeting all general education requirements, except for Bible.
-An AA or AS from John Wood Community College is also accepted as meeting general education requirements except for math and Bible.
+Community College is also accepted

+as meeting general education requirements except for math and Bible.

-4. Vocational Credit No vocational, career, or technical credit can be used in any degree except the AAS and the BAS, or when a memorandum of understanding or articulation agreement exists.
+4. Vocational Credit

+No vocational, career, or technical credit

+can be used in any degree except the AAS

+and the BAS, or when a memorandum of

+understanding or articulation agreement exists.